mosaicresearch/TinySPOTComm/README.md

 2) Checkout the TinySPOTComm repository from GitHub https://github.com/mosaicresearch/TinySPOTComm.git

+3) Checkout the correct 'tag' for your SunSPOT Distribution
+    * The 'blue' tag is the last stable version for the SunSPOT blue sdk
+    * The 'red' tag is the last stable version for the SunSPOT red sdk

 3) Run 'ant prepare' from the directory where you downloaded TinySPOTComm.
 The ant script will now update your SunSPOT SDK files and create a new library.